 Alternate Route to Certification (ARC)

 The "Alternate Route to Certification (ARC)", is a state-approved program for talented mid-career adults who wish to enter teaching.
 ARC was created in 1986 by the Connecticut legislature.
-ARC is conducted by the Office of Higher Education, and is authorized by the Connecticut State Department of Education.
+ARC is conducted by the Office of Higher Education and is authorized by the Connecticut State Department of Education.
 ARC holds two sessions each year at the Office of Higher Education in Hartford.
 There is a full-time 10-week summer program from June-August.
 Next, there is a weekend September-May program.

-Pass the Required Tests for Connecticut
+Pass the Tests Required for Teacher Certification in Connecticut

 To become a certified teacher in the state of Connecticut, there are some tests that you will need to pass first.